grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/enhanced-ldap/index.md

 ## LDAP group synchronization

-With enhanced LDAP integration, you can set up synchronization between LDAP groups and Grafana teams and role-based access control roles.
-This enables LDAP users that are members of certain LDAP groups to be automatically added to teams and granted roles in Grafana.
+With enhanced LDAP integration, you can set up synchronization between LDAP groups and Grafana teams and roles.
+This enables users that are members of certain LDAP groups to automatically be added to teams and gain roles in Grafana.

 The below example shows an LDAP group member mapped to a Grafana team.